About Catawba County

 Catawba County, the central county of North Carolina’s fourth largest MSA, has diversified and balanced a traditional manufacturing base of furniture, textile, and telecommunications.
 Comprehensive efforts are being directed at identifying and recruiting new sectors in manufacturing such as biomedical, pharmaceutical, technology and building products, and identifying and recruiting non-manufacturing sectors such as retirement and retail development.
 The once tight labor force has transitioned into a pool of skilled workers loyal to the area and its industries.
 Catawba County has been recognized as being one of the top ten areas in America to raise a family and a top place to retire.

-Considered a regional healthcare hub, the County is home to two nationally-recognized medical centers (one County-owned), a large medical services community, and nursing and rest homes.
+Considered a regional healthcare hub, the County is home to two nationally-recognized medical centers (one County-owned), a large medical services community, and nursing and retirement homes.

 Golf - Catawba County has seven beautiful golf courses playable year-round due to the temperate climate with an average temperature of 68.8 Fahrenheit (20.4 Celsius).
 The county also offers disc golf and a footgolf facility.

 Auto Racing - The Hickory Motor Speedway has been in continuous operation for more than four decades.
-It is the "birthplace" of America's racing stars--Junior Johnson, Ned Jarrett, Ralph Earnhardt, Bobby Issac, Morgan Shepherd, Tommy Houston, Harry Gant, Dale Earnhardt, Dale Jarrett, and Jack Ingram.
+It is the "birthplace" of America's racing stars, such as Junior Johnson, Ned Jarrett, Ralph Earnhardt, Bobby Issac, Morgan Shepherd, Tommy Houston, Harry Gant, Dale Earnhardt, Dale Jarrett, and Jack Ingram.
 The Hickory Motor Speedway generates some $2.5 million each year into the local economy.

 Fishing Tournaments - Bass tournaments are held from March through October on Lake Hickory and Lake Norman.
 The lakes are famous for large mouth and white bass.
 Striped bass weighing 40 pounds have been pulled from the lakes.